- When the bot says “Let me patch you through” → transfer to Dave at

 - The AI agent is no longer on the line.

-- If the transfer fails (for example, unreachable number), the call ends
+- If the transfer fails (for example, unreachable number), the call ends because it is a cold transfer.

 Prerequisites

-- Your workspace has at least one telephony provider and numbers
+Before using Call Routing, make sure:- Your workspace has at least one telephony provider and numbers configured (so calls can be placed).

-- The target numbers you plan to transfer to are valid US 10‑digit phone
+- The target numbers you plan to transfer to are valid US 10‑digit phone numbers.

-- Your agent’s prompt is written to say the exact phrases you configure
+- Your agent’s prompt is written to say the exact phrases you configure for any “bot says” rules.

 Enable Call Routing on an agent